-- 6. When the connections are complete and have been checked, start the diesel generator.
-After it comes to speed (about 30 seconds), close the Manual Transfer Switch by moving it into the emergency position "toward" the power cord connection. - 7.
-Monitor and inspect the portable diesel generator to ensure it is operating properly. - 8.
-Re-enter the pump station and place the pumps' HOA switch back into the "automatic" position and ensure all necessary equipment is back in operation and functioning normally. - 9.
+- 7. When the connections are complete and have been checked, start the diesel generator.

+After it comes to speed (about 30 seconds), close the Manual Transfer Switch by moving it into the emergency position "toward" the power cord connection. - 8.
+Monitor and inspect the portable diesel generator to ensure it is operating properly. - Re-enter the pump station and place the pumps' HOA switch back into the "automatic" position and ensure all necessary equipment is back in operation and functioning normally. - 10.
 Continue to monitor pump station and generator operation until normal power is restored.
-Secure the generator and move the Manual Transfer Switch to the middle (neutral) position. - 10.
-Remove the generator's power cord and move the Manual Transfer Switch to the normal position "away" from the power cord connection. - 11.
-Restart any equipment as necessary. - 12.
-Make a final inspection of the pump station to ensure that all equipment is functioning normally and that the standby diesel generator completely shuts down and resets.

-- 13. Properly stow all power cables and portable trailer gear.
+Secure the generator and move the Manual Transfer Switch to the middle (neutral) position. - 11.
+Place station back on "line" power. - 12.
+Remove the generator's power cord and move the Manual Transfer Switch to the normal position "away" from the power cord connection. - 13.
+Restart any equipment as necessary. - 14.
+Make a final inspection of the pump station to ensure that all equipment is functioning normally and that the standby diesel generator completely shuts down and resets. - 15.
+Properly stow all power cables and portable trailer gear.
 Double check the trailer connection and return the generator to the yard.
-Refuel the generator prior to properly parking and disconnecting the trailer. - 14.
-Log generator run hours for potable generator in Building 300 inbox.
+Refuel the generator prior to properly parking and disconnecting the trailer. - 16.
+Log generator run hours for portable generator in Building 300 inbox.